raspberrypilearning/cress-egg-heads/worksheet.md

 Follow the [official instructions](http://www.raspberrypi.org/camera) to set up and test the Raspberry Pi Camera Board.
 Stop once you have successfully used a few of the example commands.

-Next set up the camera mount.
+Next set up a camera mount.
 This will allow you to aim the camera at the cress egg heads and hold it steady for the duration of the time-lapse recording.
+We have chosen this [gooseneck mount]http://www.modmypi.com/raspberry-pi/camera/camera-board-360-gooseneck-mount), but you could use an alternative mount if you prefer.

 ![](images/camera-mount.jpg)

-One end of the mount inserts into the headphone jack on the Pi; it only uses this to hold itself in place and does nothing to the jack.
+One end of our mount inserts into the headphone jack on the Pi; it only uses this to hold itself in place and does nothing to the jack.
 The other end is a screw with a pair of plastic washers that secure the camera board to the Gooseneck.

 After you have logged into the Raspberry Pi again, you can take a still image using the following command: